-“The majority of spending is going towards modernizing, functionally expanding or substituting long-standing business and office applications with cloud-based Software as a Service,” Bianca Granetto, research director at Gartner, said in a recent statement.
-“Projects have been approved and budgeted for, often over a multiyear period, meaning the pace of spending and adoption isn’t subject to any impending urgency.”
+“The majority of spending is going towards modernizing, functionally expanding or substituting long-standing business and office applications with cloud-based Software as a Service,” Bianca Granetto, research director at Gartner, stated recently.
+“Projects have been approved and budgeted for, often over a multi-year period, meaning the pace of spending and adoption isn’t subject to any impending urgency.”

 The pace at which executives are adding SaaS applications to their tech stacks isn’t necessarily due to a certain compelling event(s), as the above Gartner statement mentioned.
 Therefore, it can be presumed that CEOs are planning to continue investments in these applications — and are anticipating that they will do so for years to come.